1971 Canberra flood: Aftermath

 One Australian Police Officer, Constable Jeff Brown, was six months later awarded the British Empire Medal for Gallantry for rescue efforts during the event.
 Four Australian Police Officers were later awarded the Queen's Commendation for Brave Conduct for rescue efforts during the event.

 Following the flood seven crosses were erected near the side of the road to mark the victims.
 A permanent memorial was officially dedicated on 26 January 2010.

+The "pods" of the Callam Offices in the Woden Town Centre are suspended above the Yarralumla Creek floodplain, as they were commissioned following the flood.